 Interrupts#

 Interrupts are the fundamental mechanism for real-time response in embedded systems.
-Instead of constantly polling a peripheral to see if something happened, the hardware itself signals the CPU: “stop what is happening and handle this.”
+Instead of constantly polling a peripheral to see if something happened, the hardware itself signals the CPU: “stop what you are doing and handle this.”
 The CPU saves its current context, jumps to a handler function, executes it, restores context, and resumes where it left off.
 This sounds straightforward, but the details — priority levels, nesting, shared data, and latency — are where most embedded bugs come from.

 How Interrupts Work#